The committee's discussion

 The committee considered that the use of clinical indices in studies of oral health was a serious limitation.
 It developed an evidence statement that it believes better captures the benefits of good oral health:

-In addition, having an acceptable appearance would be considered a social norm and an acceptable level of cleanliness in the mouth would be considered by most to be normal social behaviour.
+In addition, having an acceptable appearance would be considered a social norm (Hassel et al. Oral health-related quality of life and somatization in the elderly) and an acceptable level of cleanliness in the mouth would be considered by most to be normal social behaviour.

 All of these important outcomes are potentially compromised if daily plaque removal is neglected.
 If the mouth is not adequately cleaned, gum inflammation and its associated condition, irreversible periodontitis (gum disease), can cause bad breath, tooth loss, abscesses and pain.
 Toothbrushing with a fluoride toothpaste also helps prevent the development of dental caries (decay).